Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Primitive reflection groups

-Note that we only list this data for orbits that are considered different by our definition and these may end up being the same orbit in the Lisovy-Tykhyy or Tykhyy classifications (\cite{T-L}, \cite{Tyk}).
-For each orbit we compute, we provide the identifying label used in both the classifications, as well as our orbit size and the orbit size they provided (which is the same in both works).
+Note that we only list this data for orbits that are considered distinct by our Definition~\ref{equivorb}, and these may end up being the same orbit in the Lisovyy--Tykhyy or Tykhyy classifications; see \cite{T-L,Tyk}.
+For each orbit we compute, we provide the identifying label used in both classifications, as well as our orbit size and the orbit size they provided (which is the same in both works).

-{G_{23} 3-tups} The group $G_{23}$ of order 120 is also denoted $W(H_3)$ with degrees $\deg (G_{23}) = \{2, 6, 10\}$ \cite[Table D.3]{ld2009}.
-All reflections in this group are conjugate with nontrivial eigenvalue -1.
+{G_{23} 3-tups} The group $G_{23}$ of order 120 is also denoted $W(H_3)$ with degrees $\deg (G_{23}) = \{2, 6, 10\}$; see \cite[Table D.3]{ld2009}.
+All reflections in this group are conjugate with nontrivial eigenvalue $-1$.
 For nice 3-tuples in $G_{23}$, the computation returned three possible sets of eigenvalues for the inverse product.
 With $q = \zeta_5$, we provide one example of a nice tuple such that the inverse product has eigenvalues corresponding to each type.

-For Type A in $G_{23}$ one exemplar is:
+For type A in $G_{23}$, one exemplar is

-Similarly for Type B, an exemplar is:
+Similarly, for type B, an exemplar is

-For Type C an exemplar is: The data for all three types for $G_{23}$ is compiled in Table \ref{G_{23} Nice 3-Tuples}.
+For type C, an exemplar is The data for all three types for $G_{23}$ is compiled in Table~\ref{G_{23} Nice 3-Tuples}.
 For all three types, choosing a different exemplar would not have resulted in a new orbit.
-The two orbits of size 10 arising from Type A are the same, as are the two orbits of size 10 from Type B. However, these two orbits are distinct across the two types in the sense that their signatures did not show up in the others' orbit.
-For Type C, the two orbits of size 18 are the same.
-Information about how these 6 distinct orbits relate to the other classifications is provided in Table \ref{G_{23} Nice 3-Tuple Comparisons}.
-In this group we also find nice 4-tuples, details provided in Section \ref{G_{23} 4-tups}
+The two orbits of size 10 arising from type A are the same, as are the two orbits of size 10 from type B. However, these two orbits are distinct across the two types in the sense that their signatures did not show up in the others' orbit.
+For type C, the two orbits of size 18 are the same.
+Information about how these six distinct orbits relate to the other classifications is provided in Table~\ref{G_{23} Nice 3-Tuple Comparisons}.
+In this group we also find nice 4-tuples; details are provided in Section~\ref{G_{23} 4-tups}

-{G_{24} 3-tups} The group $G_{24}$ of order 336 is also denoted $W(J_{3}(4))$ with degrees $\deg(G_{24}) = \{4, 6, 14\}$ \cite[Table D. 3]{ld2009}.
-All reflections in this group are conjugate with nontrivial eigenvalue -1.
+{G_{24} 3-tups} The group $G_{24}$ of order 336 is also denoted $W(J_{3}(4))$ with degrees $\deg(G_{24}) = \{4, 6, 14\}$ \cite[Table D.3]{ld2009}.
+All reflections in this group are conjugate with nontrivial eigenvalue $-1$.
 Looking at the degrees, we first expand the base field to be the cyclotomic field of degree 84.
-There is one inverse pair of nice 3-tuples in this group, so we only provide the details for one in Table \ref{G_{24} Types}.
+There is one inverse pair of nice 3-tuples in this group, so we only provide the details for one in Table~\ref{G_{24} Types}.

-Letting $z = \zeta_7$, an exemplar of Type A is:
+Letting $z = \zeta_7$, an exemplar of type A is